Foundation Excavation Calculator

 How It Works

 This calculator helps you estimate the volume of earth to excavate for a building foundation.
 It supports three common foundation types and accounts for working room — the extra space you need beyond the foundation footprint for access, formwork, and waterproofing.
+For a full takeoff workflow before you lock the dig dimensions, review the excavation planning guide and compare the overall pit against the broader excavation calculator.

 Foundation Types